 Please do understand that How to Win Friends & Influence People does not give you cheap tricks to fool people into doing things your way.
 It’s not a “can I borrow your pen?” collection of escamotages.

-It took a great amount of energies and time to smooth my temper and slowly adopt the teachings from this book.
+It took a great amount of energy and time to smooth my temper and slowly adopt the teachings from this book.
 I started with my close family.
-Mom, dad and my sisters.
+Mom, Dad, and my sisters.
 I began to call them on the phone and be interested, be curious about their life.
 I never did that before.
+And they liked it.
 And I liked it.

 If everyone speaks louder and louder

 Nobody will understand a single thing

 Most of us talk with the sole purpose - and hope - to be heard out.
 It is sad but true that if everyone speaks louder and louder, nobody will understand a single thing.
 Dale Carnegie teaches that true communication is not about being listened, but rather listening.
 It’s about embracing your partner's (or opponent's) point of view with empathic interest, so as to be better armed to find a way to get your message through, or even to turn your opponent’s arguments against them.